pni-lab/pni-lab.github.io/README.md

-# Repo for the website of the Predictive Neuroscience Lab
+# Website of the Predictive Neuroscience Lab